-- The Fair Credit Reporting Act promotes the accuracy, fairness and privacy of information in the files of consumer reporting agencies.
+The Fair Credit Reporting Act values the accuracy, fairness, and privacy of information in the files of consumer reporting agencies.
 It also controls the use of credit reports and requires consumer reporting agencies to maintain correct and complete files.
-According to this act, you have a right to review your credit report and to have incorrect information corrected.
+According to this Act, you have a right to review your credit report and to have incorrect information corrected.
 You have the right to know if you have been denied credit, insurance, or employment based on a credit report.

-- The Fair Debt Collection Practices Act promotes the fair treatment of consumers by prohibiting debt collectors from using unfair, deceptive, or abusive practices.
-The Act prohibits calls to a debtor before 8:00 a.m. and after 9:00 p.m.
-A debt collector is not allowed to communicate with anyone other than the debtor or their attorney, without express permission.
+The Fair Debt Collection Practices Act promotes the fair treatment of consumers by prohibiting debt collectors from using unfair, deceptive, or abusive practices.
+The Act does not allow calls to a debtor before 8:00 a.m. and after 9:00 p.m.
+A debt collector is not allowed to communicate with anyone other than the debtor or the debtor’s attorney, without express permission.
 Creditors may not give false, misleading, or threatening statements.
-The Act subjects debt collectors to actual damages, and attorney’s fees and costs.
-Similarly, Florida Statute § 559.72, prohibits anyone collecting a consumer debt from: simulating a law enforcement officer; threatening force or violence; threatening to disclose information regarding the debt to another; or misrepresent that the collection effort is from an attorney.
+The Act subjects debt collectors to actual damages, attorney’s fees, and costs.
+Similarly, section 559.72, Florida Statutes, prohibits anyone collecting a consumer debt from pretending to be a law enforcement officer or a representative of any governmental agency, threatening force or violence, threatening to disclose information regarding the debt to another, or misrepresenting that the collection effort is from an attorney.

 15 U.S.C. § 1681